ETHICOMP 2025

 Jorge Pelegrín-Borondo, University of La Rioja, Spain

-Juan Carlos Yañez Luna, Autonomous University of San Luis de Potosí, Mexico
+Juan Carlos Yañez Luna, Universidad Autonoma de San Luis Potosi, Mexico

 Katleen Gabriels, Maastricht University, Netherlands